 This chef mentioned you can use almost every bread, but the real secret to this recipe is the use of two croissants along with the other bread(s) used.
 Not three but two.
 We all have a few pieces of bread left over every week, right?

 I store them in a bag in my freezer until I have the amount I need for the recipe.
 Do you like to put caramel or lemon sauce on your bread pudding, or do you prefer your’s plain?

-One thing about this recipe that makes it special is that you use up your scraps or heels from bread to make into a masterpiece.
-Serve it for breakfast, or as a dessert.
+One thing about this recipe that makes it special is that you use up your scraps or heels from bread to make a masterpiece.
+Serve it for breakfast or as a dessert.